 Spanning the Muslim world, the Bank can count on robust relationships with top decision-makers and implementing agencies, and draw on its depth of technical expertise and know-how to ensure projects are carried out effectively.
-The Lives and Livelihoods Fund Management Unit reports on the progress of projects twice a year to the Fund's Impact Committee.
+The Lives and Livelihoods Fund Management Unit reports on the progress of projects monthly to all Donors, and twice a year to the Fund's Impact Committee.